itskshitija/Zingg-Cost-Benefit-Analysis/README.md

 As a data analyst in the marketing department, you have been asked to prepare a comprehensive cost-benefit analysis and present it through a dashboard to the marketing head.

 The marketing team has decided to introduce a new bottle for Zingg, featuring World Cup-related images.
 This initiative will incur additional costs for a new mould and higher packaging expenses.
-The new bottle will replace the regular Zingg bottles for six months
+The new bottle will replace the regular Zingg bottles for six months.

+## 🚀Objective
+To conduct a cost-benefit analysis of the new marketing campaign and come out with insights and recommendations for the same.

 # 📜Requirements Gathering and Documentation